Esther Wheelwright

-Esther Wheelwright (31 March 1696 – 28 November 1780), also known as Mère Marie-Joseph de l'Enfant-Jésus, was born in Wells, Massachusetts (present day Maine).
-Wheelwright was captured during an attack of her village during Queen Anne's War in 1703 by a group of French-Canadians and Wabanaki Indians, or First Nations Peoples.
+Esther Wheelwright (31 March 1696 – 28 November 1780), also known as Mère Marie-Joseph de l'Enfant-Jésus, was a French Canadian nun.

+Born in Wells, Massachusetts (present day Maine), Wheelwright was captured during an attack of her village during Queen Anne's War in 1703 by a group of French-Canadians and Wabanaki Indians.
 For five years, Wheelwright was raised by the French-allied Catholic Wabanaki, and then was brought to Québec where she was placed in the school of the Ursulines of Québec.
 She remained there the rest of her life, becoming a choir nun and eventually the Mother Superior of the convent in the immediate aftermath of the 1759 British conquest of Québec.
 She is notable not only for having lived in three major North American cultures, but also because she was and remains the only foreign-born Mother Superior the Ursulines of Québec have ever elected.

 Early life

 Esther Wheelwright was born in 1696, the fourth of eleven children, to John Wheelwright and Mary Snell.
 John Wheelwright served as a tavern keeper and justice of the peace of the province.
 He built a garrison and was licensed to "keep a house of public entertainment", where they served alcoholic beverages.
 It became a common stopover for influential men (governors, judges, ministers, generals, lords) as well as common travelers and traders.

 Esther's was a deeply religious Puritan family where Sabbath rules were strictly followed.
 Esther's father led the family service on Saturday night.
 On Sunday, the family walked in a procession to the meetinghouse for a full day service.
 The Wheelwright household at the turn of the eighteenth century included the Wheelwright parents and their children, as well as Anglo-American indentured servants and at least a few enslaved African Americans.
-Esther's grandfather Samuel Wheelwright owned slaves in the 1690s, and both her father and mother continued to enslave African Americans in the 1740s and 1750s, which they bequeathed to free family members.
-Slavery was common in New England even in rural places like southern Maine, and it could be just as abusive as life in slave labor camps in the southern Anglo-American colonies.
+Esther's grandfather Samuel Wheelwright owned slaves in the 1690s, and both her father and mother continued to own slaves in the 1740s and 1750s, which they bequeathed to free family members.
+Slavery was common in New England even in rural places like southern Maine, and it could be just as abusive as life in plantations in the southern Anglo-American colonies.
 The murder of Rachel, an enslaved woman in Kittery, illustrates the isolation and brutality of New England slavery.

 Puritan girls were taught to never be idle, thus even at the age of seven Esther would have been expected to help with the daily routines of cooking for the family and guests at the inn and keeping safe her younger siblings.
 Because she was growing up in a tavern on the borderlands of Anglo-American colonial invasion, the world came through the Wheelwright garrison.
 She was probably familiar with the Wabanaki because they sold beaver, otter, and bear skins to English traders like her father, in exchange for cloth and other imported goods.
 But despite the casual trade between the Wabanaki and English traders, there existed mutual animosity and distrust.